Financial Aid Answers

 Receive your financial aid refund check

-You will receive a refund check after it has been verified that they have been attending class (approximately four to five weeks into the semester).
+You will receive a refund check after it has been verified that they have been actively engaged in class (approximately four to five weeks into the semester).

-Sign up for direct deposit with the Bursar’s office.
-Otherwise refund checks are mailed to your local address.
+Sign up for direct deposit online.
+Otherwise, refund checks are mailed to your local address.